A New Medium for Academic Exchange

 Traditionally, American sociologists’ largest venue for peer-directed verbal exchanges were American Sociological Association plenary sessions, events that could draw up to several hundred attendees.
 There could only be so many of these sessions every year.
 Plenary sessions had to be divvied up across all the niches within the discipline.
 You couldn’t be sure how much of the audience was really interested in the discussion.
 People would often drift off after a long day of sessions.
 If you missed something in the exchange, it was gone.
 If no one recorded anything, the content of the discussion was lost to the ether.

 Podcasting is a new, affordable, and reasonably easy way to make verbal presentations, discussions, and debates accessible to large audiences.
-We estimate that the content posted on this site typically reaches audiences of between 50 and 300 listeners beginning an episode within a few months of being posted.
-This amounts to anywhere between a fairly well-attended ASA session and a main stage plenary.
+As of December 2018, we estimate that the content posted on this site typically reaches audiences of between 200 and 1000 listeners beginning an episode within a week of being posted.
+These are main stage plenary-sized audiences, who can be reached for far less than the cost of one night at a conference hotel!
 Moreover, I suspect that our audiences are more engaged than session attendees because they listen at a time of their choosing, and have the ability to pause and rewind.
 The content will remain on the web, registered on search engines, and will hopefully find more listeners over the long-term.

 Podcasting is more than reaching bigger audiences.
 It can be used to create traditional presentations or debates, but also informal round tables, interviews, or polished documentaries.
 The medium renders qualitatively different discussions, and shows a different side than one that comes through under the bright lights of a formal panel or speech.
 It can bring qualitative work to life with subject interviews or audio from observed events.
 There’s a lot of potential.